A background wave graphic.

 Enrollment Decisions

 Once again, the disclaimer that every school is different applies here.
-Most private schools send admission decision letters in March, but some notices arrive as early as late February, and dates sometimes vary within a school based on grade levels or rolling admissions.
-Likewise, the time that your family has to make a final decision and submit the enrollment contract ranges from two weeks to a month.
+Most U.S. private schools send admission decision letters in March, but some notices arrive as early as late February and as late as April.
+In contrast, Canadian schools often give decisions in November.
+Please note that dates can vary within a school based on grade levels or rolling admissions.
+Likewise, the time your family has to make a final decision and submit the enrollment contract ranges from two weeks to a month.